Polo at the 1908 Summer Olympics

 At the 1908 Summer Olympics, a polo tournament was contested.
 It was the second time the sport had been featured at the Olympics, with 1900 being its first appearance.
 The venue was the Hurlingham Polo Grounds in London.
 The Hurlingham Club presented a Challenge Cup to the winner of the tournament, which consisted of three teams.
 All three teams represented the British Olympic Association, with two from England and one from Ireland.
 The two English teams played each first, with the winner playing against the Irish team.
-Roehampton won both games, taking the gold medal, while the other two teams did not face each other to break the tie for second place.
+Roehampton Club won both games, taking the gold medal, while the other two teams did not face each other to break the tie for second place.

 Background

 This was the second time that polo was played at the Olympics; the sport had previously appeared in 1900 and would appear again in 1920, 1924, and 1936.
 Each time, the tournament was for men only.

 No nations made their debut in polo in 1908, as Great Britain was the only nation represented and was making its second appearance.